Want to learn more but don't have time to hunt? Find a great blog but lost the site? Well then my friends, Feedly is for you!

 Yesterday I had my first experience presenting at a conference.
 The past three days have been the Illinois Educational Technology Conference, IETC 13.
 I have presented at district wide conferences but this was my first session where I was not familiar with my audience.
 It was a.
 Fantastic experience!

 I, along with a teacher from a school that I work at presented on using Twitter in the classroom.
 Basically a says to harness Twitter and inspire your students.
-You can find the presentation here
+You can find the presentation here.

 As I reflect on my session, I feel as thought he experience was equally beneficial to those that attended and for me!
 I stretched myself a little that day.
 Of course it was great to collaborate with a fellow educator to create the session, butt he end of our session was an opportunity to share ways that the participants thought they could apply Twitter in their rooms.
 We also created a google form to gather everyone's contact info so we could stay continued beyond the conference and hopefully follow each others' classes on Twitter.